ziutek/kasia.go/README.md

 [Note about pointer methods](http://groups.google.com/group/golang-nuts/browse_thread/thread/ec6b27e332ed7f77).

-Types of arguments passed to a function/method must be assignable to the function arguments.
+Types of arguments passed to the function/method must be assignable to the function arguments.

 If variable F is a function, `$F` or `$F()` calls this function without parameters and returns its first return value.

 If variable F is a reference (interface/pointer) to a function, `$F` returns the reference, `$F()` calls the function without parameters and returns its first